 You can configure user identification in the Forcepoint Web Security module of the Forcepoint Security Manager rather than use user authentication on the proxy.
-Methods of user identification include both transparent identification via a transparent identification agent (such as Logon Agent or DC Agent) and manual (prompted) authentication.
+Methods of user identification include both transparent identification agent (such as Logon Agent or DC Agent) and manual (prompted) authentication.
 See the User Identification topic in the Forcepoint Web Security Administrator Help for more information.